rwdevlead/terraform-codespaces/labs/lab_11_using_multiple_providers_for_mulitple_regions/AWS/aws.md

 terraform apply
 ```

+> Feel free to browse the AWS Console (UI) to see that resources were deployed across two different regions.
+Specifically for Amazon S3, you don't need to change the region to see all of your buckets across different regions.

 ### 5. Add SNS Topics to Both Regions

-Add the following resources to main.tf:
+Add the following resources to `main.tf`:

 ```hcl
 # SNS Topic in primary region